March 12 – 22, April 24 -May 3, May 18 – 25, Jun 12 – 22

 A framework for your time here can be set with coaching goals.
 My experience wwoofing often was that hosts just wanted me to do the weeding.
 However, I was in learning and growing mode as I was between stages.
 At Viveka Gardens we would like to support you in your time out from mainstream.
 Goals could be about learning to grow food, personal/spiritual goals or whatever is pertinent and you wish to share.
 Sankalpa Coaching.

 We follow a vegan yogi diet, always tasty, nutritious and filling, we hope.
 There are gluten-free options where at all possible (let us know in advance).
-We eat communally.We have lots of lovely herb and spice teas and barleycup for you but black tea and coffee are not available.
-If you use caffeine, it is a good idea to cut down or better cut it out a week or so before the coming here or you will most likely develop a withdrawal headache.
-The nearest place is 4 miles away and not 24/7.
+We eat communally.We have lots of lovely herb and spice teas and barleycup for you.
+Black tea and coffee are not available.

 Wifi is slow in this rural area so you are encouraged to make a virtue of it and enjoy a digital detox.
 Similarly, phone signal is poor.
 You can of course give the landline number to partner/family for use in case of emergency.